SpisTresci/scrooge/docs/configuration/configuration.rst

                 <offer></offer>
             </offers>
         </root>

-Data Source type
-    XMLDataSource is capable of extracting data not only from single XML file, but also from archives which contains multiple XML files.
-With *Data Source type* you can specify behaviour for file downloaded from specified *url*.

-    Single XML
-        The most basic case, when *Store* expose all products by single XML file as API

-Url
-    Address from which data will fetched periodically

 Custom Class
     Sometimes data provided by Store do not suit very well to assumptions which need to be made during design of database.
 For example, we assumed that each product has unique integer *id* in *Store* database, or each product has name no longer than 256 characters.
 For sure there are Stores, which can have products with even longer names, or Stores which have alphanumeric ids.